ibm-cloud-docs/vpc/block_storage_is_create.md

 You can restore a boot volume from a "bootable" snapshot.
 The boot volume is restored when you create a new virtual server instance.

 1.  [{{site.data.keyword.cloud_notm}} console)](/login){: external}, go to **menu icon ![menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Storage > Block storage volumes**.
 2. Select **Create**.
 3. Specify the volume name, optional resource group and tags, and specify the location.
 You're going to use the data from a snapshot to provision the volume.
 4. Under **Snapshot (optional)**, click **Select snapshot**.
 From the list, select a snapshot.
 All snapshots that are presented are in a _stable_ state.

-   By default, the **Non-bootable** tab is selected that lists all data volume snapshots.
+   By default, the **Nonbootable** tab is selected that lists all data volume snapshots.
 To restore a boot volume, click the **Bootable** tab. **Attach volume to new virtual server instance** is selected by default.
 The boot volume is restored when the instance is created.

 5. Click **Save and continue**.
 Information about the snapshot is shown on the volume provisioning page, including the name, its size, the date when it was created, its source volume, and whether it is a bootable snapshot.
 Bootable snapshot information includes the operating system and image.
 The encryption is inherited from the snapshot and shown in the encryption section.